-Course Code Course Credit Content of Subject 40GES005 Global Environmental Studies Seminar IV 1 This course is not offered in FY2023.
-40GES006 Global Environmental Studies Seminar V 1 This course is not offered in FY2023.
+Course Code Course Credit Content of Subject 40GES005 Global Environmental Studies Seminar IV 1 This course is not offered in FY2024.
+40GES006 Global Environmental Studies Seminar V 1 This course is not offered in FY2024.
 40GES007 Global Sustainability Seminar 1 In this course, students will participate in meetings of young researchers or present a poster at international conferences which will be determined in consultation with the instructor in charge.
 Prior to participation in the conference, students will prepare application documents or a poster through individual guidance by the instructor in charge or through small-group seminars.

 Course Code Course Credit Content of Subject 40PLS001 Introduction to Polar Multidisciplinary Science 1 In this class, we will give lectures from multiple perspectives on the history, present state, and future prospects of scientific observations that Japan is advancing in the Antarctic and Arctic regions, including scientific research, logistics aspects, environmental protection perspectives, and relationships with social life, and introduce the overall picture and attractiveness of multidisciplinary science conducted in the unique field of the polar region.
 40PLS002 Introduction to Advanced Earth Science 1 2 Topics from each research discipline are studied with special interest of international circumstances.
 40PLS003 Introduction to Advanced Earth Science 2 2 Topics from each research discipline are studied with special interest of international circumstances.
 40PLS004 Introduction to Earth's Metrology 2 To assess the natural environment of the polar regions, various means of geophysical observation are necessary, most notably remote sensing techniques using artificial satellites.
 It is also very useful to know how, over the long course of human history, people managed to measure such things as time, geographical location, distance on the Earth's surface, and how developed devices enabling these to be measured with enhanced precision.
 This subject explores the history of various kinds of geophysical measurement and discusses the current technological status and future developments.
-40PLS005 Polar Data Analysis 2 Please refer to the WebSyllabus 2023 40PLS006 Marine Ecology 2 The world ocean covers approximately 70% of the earth's surface and has an average depth of about 3,800 m.
+40PLS005 Polar Data Analysis 2 This course covers the basics of statistics, also known as the grammar of science, and provides lectures and practical training in data acquisition and analysis using examples of space environment measurements and analysis.
+40PLS006 Marine Ecology 2 The world ocean covers approximately 70% of the earth's surface and has an average depth of about 3,800 m.
 The Ocean provide a vast living space for marine life.
 This subject explores various types of marine environmental systems, in particular through the biological processes associated with plankton community of the pelagic ecosystem.
 Sampling and observation of marine organisms at sea will be carried our as a field course.
 40PLS007 Introduction to the atmospheric and hydrospheric sciences 2 This subject is designed to provide a geophysical and geochemical outline of phenomena occurring in the atmosphere, cryosphere, and ocean of the Earth for the integrated understanding of the processes in the polar regions.